-Thank you for considering Wanuskewin Heritage Park for your tour.
-Our professional staff is pleased to demonstrate our First Nations hospitality.
-Our Events and Sales Coordinator is here to assist you throughout the booking process, while our Visitor Services staff will deliver your programming.
+Thank you for considering a tour to Wanuskewin to learn more about Plains Indigenous Culture.
+Our Tour Booking Coordinator is here to assist you throughout the booking process, while our Visitor Services staff will deliver your programming.

-Please read these Terms and Conditions between the Convener (individual or group responsible for bringing people together for the purposes of engaging in programming as defined in these Terms and Conditions) and Wanuskewin Heritage Park (WHP) carefully before signing.
+Please read these Terms and Conditions between the Convener (individual or group responsible for bringing people together for the purposes of engaging in programming as defined in these Terms and Conditions) and Wanuskewin Heritage Park Authority (WHPA) carefully before signing.

-- Teachers and chaperones are responsible for the behavior, discipline and conduct of the students at all times.
-Poor conduct, disrespectful behavior and dangerous activities will result in the group’s immediate removal from WHP at any time without refund.
+- Teachers and chaperones are responsible for the behaviour, discipline, and conduct of the participants at all times.
+Poor conduct, disrespectful behavior, and dangerous activities may result in the group’s immediate removal from Wanuskewin at any time without refund.

-- WHP will not be responsible for damage to or the loss of any articles left onsite prior to, during or following the tour.
+- WHPA will not be held responsible for the damage to or the loss of any articles left at Wanuskewin prior to, during, or following the tour booking.

-- WHP reserves the right to refuse bookings that promote values that contradict the WHP’s mandate.
+- WHPA reserves the right to refuse bookings that promote values that contradict WHPA’s mandate.

-- Smudges, use of fog machines and/or similar devices require pre-authorization from management and any fire suppression charges incurred as a result of their use may result in extra chares, notwithstanding advance notification.
+- Smudging or similar activities require pre-authorization from WHPA, and any fire suppression charges incurred as a result of these activities may result in extra charges, notwithstanding advanced notification.

 - In the event of inclement weather, space will be made indoors for programming when possible.